First Phase applications close on 21st February 2022. Shortlisted applicants will be invited to attend an interview on 4th, 5th or 6th April 2022.

-The first step is to complete the application form (the form can be found here) and submit a digital portfolio to this email address firstname.lastname@example.org.
+The first step is to complete the online application form: 2022 Application Form and submit a digital portfolio to this email address: firstname.lastname@example.org.
+Both the digital portfolio and application form must be submitted before 21st February 2022.
 Shortlisted applicants will then be invited to interview and should present their physical portfolio and sketchbooks for discussion.
-This year it is likely that interviews will take place on Zoom.
+This year it is likely that interviews will take place in person at our Trinity Buoy Wharf studios.
 The interview is a 20-minute friendly conversation about you and your portfolio, and an opportunity for you to ask us questions.

 Digital Portfolio Submission Information

-For your digital portfolio you will need to create a PDF containing 20 high-resolution photographs of your work.
-The works should include:
+For your digital portfolio you will need to create a PDF containing 20 high-resolution photographs of your work and email it to: email@example.com The works should include:

 These works must have been created within the past three years.